railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 * Managing consigned products.

 To show these concepts, different cases of structuring and configuring these locations are given below.
-Many other configurations are possible depending on needs.
+Many other configurations are possible according to company needs.

 Examples: